Santa Cruz Pumpkin Patches and Farms

 Explorer1.com Review—A small family farm that’s open to the public during September and October.
 It’s a very low key farm — making it an ideal pumpkin patch for families with very small children and toddlers.
 They have pumpkins, gourds, squash and more.
 And as a bonus, they have a couple of very friendly goats that seem to love kids!

 Please note that Tunitas Creek Farm is CLOSED for the 2017 Halloween season.
-They plan to reopen it to the public for the 2018 season.
+They hope to reopen it to the public for the 2018 season.
 We hope so because his is a great farm for small kids!